 Here are a few examples:

 - Alcoholics Anonymous.
-Alcoholics Anonymous (AA) is a self-help group of people recovering from alcoholism that offers a sober peer group built around 12 steps as an effective model for achieving total abstinence.
+Alcoholics Anonymous (AA) is a self-help group for people recovering from alcoholism.
+AA offers a sober peer group and is built around 12 steps as an effective model for achieving total abstinence.

 - Women for Sobriety.
 Women for Sobriety is a nonprofit organization offering a self-help group program for women who want to overcome alcoholism and other addictions.
 It focuses on developing coping skills related to emotional and spiritual growth, self-esteem and a healthy lifestyle.